rishi1001/NeuroCUT/README.md

         <1>...<n>
     <train_set>
         <1>...<n>
-// Each folder in train/val/test set should have a graph.txt and graph_stats.txt
+// Each folder in train/val/test set should have a graph.txt and graph_stats.txt.
+The number of required cuts can be modifited in the graph_stats file.
 ```
+Also, to run on any new graph, you need to add the graph.txt and node_embedding.pt file in raw_data folder.

 ## Running Baselines
 Code in Baselines folder